lifebit-ai/ecw-converter/README.md

 As the bucket contains 2056GB the cost to convert all of the files (assuming the cost scales linearly) may be around $200 (0.426 / 4.35 x 2056)

+As the file conversion can be run in parrallel for each of the files (by using the Nextflow pipeline) the total time taken should be equal to that of the time taken to convert the largest file.

 ![job_monitor](https://raw.githubusercontent.com/lifebit-ai/ecw-converter/master/images/job_monitor.png)

 ## Outputs